mikeperry-tor/mission-improbable/README.md

 in Debian/stable are sadly too old :(.
 You can tell if yours is recent enough if fastboot supports the "fastboot flashing unlock" command.

-You also need a Java JRE/JDK 1.7 or higher.
+You also need a Java JRE/JDK 1.7 or higher, git, gcc, g++, and openssl development packages (libssl-dev or openssl-devel).

 You also need TWRP from https://dl.twrp.me/angler/ (or your device) and an extracted Copperhead factory image from https://copperhead.co/android/downloads.